 - Additional Features: GPS, Mutliperson Monitoring, Fire & Smoke Monitoring

-ADT is the most trusted home security company in the world.
-In recent years, they’ve expanded and opened a health division as well, called Health & Senior Safety on ADT’s website.
+ADT is one of the most trusted home security companies in the world.
+In recent years, it has expanded and opened a health division as well, called Health & Senior Safety on ADT’s website.

 ADT Security Services went into business 140 years ago.
-What started as telegraph box designed to call for help when police weren’t as accessible as they are today has now grown into the leading home security business.
-Good news for people in need of medical alert systems, ADT nowadays provides instant access to help in case of a medical emergency.
+The company began with a simple product—a telegraph box designed to call for help when police weren’t as accessible.
+Over time, it has grown into the leading home security business.
+Good news for people in need of medical alert systems, ADT nowadays can help you get help instantly in case of medical emergencies.

 After going through several ADT Medical Alert reviews, we discovered there are mixed feelings about the overall quality and performance of the devices this company offers.
 We took it upon ourselves to test them in person and tell you all about their specific features.